PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 the tilde symbol is the "home" folder.
 Usually a home folder has your documents, downloads, and pictures folders.
 It is alos sometimes called your "user folder".

-The most basic command you can write is the list command
+The most basic command you can write is the list command.

 ```
 ls
 ```

 Write the `ls` command into the shell.
-Then click the enter (or return) key.
+To run the list command click the enter (or return) key.
 Running the `ls` command lists all the files and folders who are in the same folder as us.

 You should see the following in the shell.